Glossary defining common terms in the PCB design industry.

 - Flex PCB (Flexible Printed Circuit Board): A PCB made of a flexible material, allowing it to bend.
 Flex PCBs are often chosen for devices requiring flexibility or limited space, such as in wearable electronics.

-- Footprint: The layout of pads, holes, and spaces on the PCB where a component will be mounted.
+- : The layout of pads, holes, and spaces on the PCB where a component will be mounted.
 Correct footprints are vital for ensuring components fit and connect correctly during assembly.

 - Gerber Files: Standard files used to control a photoplotter.
 They contain the information needed for PCB fabrication.
-Manufacturers rely on Gerber files to precisely reproduce a designer's intended layout.
+Manufacturers rely on Gerber files to reproduce a designer's intended layout precisely.

-- Ground Plane: A continuous block of copper on a PCB layer connected to the ground of the circuit.
+- Ground Plane: A continuous block of copper on a PCB layer connected to the circuit's ground.
 Ground planes aid in reducing noise and interference, promoting better circuit performance.

 - HDI (High-Density Interconnect): PCB design techniques and technologies that use finer geometries and tighter component placement.
 HDI designs are essential for modern electronics, which require miniaturization while maintaining functionality.